Last Updated on 05/10/2023 by secretmoona

 As mentioned previously, there are some limitations to the JR Pass.
 You must use it on something other than trains operated by private companies.
 So, unfortunately, you cannot board the Nozomi and Mizuho trains with the JR Pass.

 Nozomi and Mizuho are the fastest trains in the Shinkansen network (they stop less often) in the Tokaido, Sanyo and Kyushu Shinkansen lines.
-However, the Hikari trains, which you can take with the pass, come in second place in terms of speed.
+However, the Hikari trains, which you can take with the pass, come in second place regarding speed.
 You will only notice that they are slightly slower on long journeys as they stop more frequently than the Nozomi or Mizuho trains.

 For example, a Nozomi train will take 2h20 from Tokyo to Kyoto, while a Hikari will take 2h40.
 Is it worth paying for just 20 minutes while on holiday?